searls/feed2thread/README.md

 2. [Create an app with the Threads use case](https://developers.facebook.com/docs/development/create-an-app/threads-use-case).
 Make sure it has these permissions:
     * `threads_basic`
     * `threads_content_publish`
-3. Add your Threads account as a [Threads Test User](https://developers.facebook.com/docs/development/create-an-app/threads-use-case#step-8--user-tokens-for-testing), accept the Web Permissions invite, then generating a user access token
+3. Add your Threads account as a [Threads Test User](https://developers.facebook.com/docs/development/create-an-app/threads-use-case#step-8--user-tokens-for-testing), accept the Web Permissions invite, then generating a **user access token**
-4. Click on the test user to find its Threads User ID, noted here as a `THREADS_USER_ID`
+4. Click on the test user to find its **Threads user ID**
-5. With that access token, (set here to a `THREADS_ACCESS_TOKEN` env var)

 ## What this gem does